ABOVE: Illustration from King (1888) based on Forbes (1880) collection in Sumatra illustrated below. The type is from Singapore.

 Brunei: Not listed by Coode (1996) for Brunei.

-Sarawak: The records for Bukit Lima (Sibu) and Padawan Hotsprings near Kuching most likely refer to Ficus consociata.
+Sarawak: There are records for Bukit Lima (Sibu) and Padawan Hotsprings near Kuching.
 Not listed by Anderson for Sarawak (1980.
 One record for Lambir.
 See Harrison 2003.

 Kalimantan: Sambas (N. West Kalimantan).
 Not recorded for Gunung Palung by Laman and Weiblen.
 Singapore Herbarium has no Borneo collections and neither has Kew.

 Range: Vietnam, Thailand , Philippines, Java, Sumatra and Borneo.
 The type is from Singapore.
 Many herbarium collections from the Malay Peninsula and S. Thailand are either F. kochummeniana or F. consociata.